Skip to content

 Supplement brands are frequent targets because natural ingredients often contain trace amounts of heavy metals (lead, cadmium, arsenic, mercury).
 These trace amounts may be naturally occurring and present at levels well below any health concern, but Prop 65 thresholds are extremely low.

-Proposition 65 settlements against supplement companies typically range from $25,000 to $80,000 per case, with total supplement-related Prop 65 settlements reaching $40.3 million in 2023 alone (173 cases filed against supplement companies that year, per Bureau Veritas quarterly settlement summaries).
+Proposition 65 settlements against supplement companies typically range from $25,000 to $100,000+ per case based on industry estimates and California AG settlement data.
+Industry reporting counted 173 supplement-related Prop 65 cases filed in 2023.
+Total Prop 65 settlements across all product categories (not just supplements) reached $40.3 million that year (per Perkins Coie litigation analysis).
+Supplement-specific settlement amounts are not reported separately.
 Some serial plaintiffs file dozens of suits per year targeting supplement brands.
 Even brands located outside California are vulnerable if they sell online to California customers or through retailers with California locations.

 For testing and compliance details, see our Prop 65 compliance guide.